 This paper is periodically updated.
-The last update was on 28 April 2018
+The last update was on 4 April 2018

 Introduction 3

-The Commencement Date and Transitional Provisions 4

 The New Committal Procedure 4

 Overview 4

-The Chief Magistrate's Practice Note 6
+The Chief Magistrate's Practice Note 5

 The NSW DPP/Police Protocol 7

-The Brief of Evidence 8
+The Brief of Evidence 7

-The Extent of Disclosure: The Content and Form of the Brief of Evidence 8
+The Extent of Disclosure: The Content and Form of the Brief of Evidence 7

-The Protocol Parts 2 and 3: The Content and Form of the Brief 11
+The Protocol Parts 2 and 3: the Content and Form of the Brief 12

-The Protocol: Material that is Not Required in Admissible Form 13
+The Protocol: Material that is Not Required in Admissible Form 14

-Regulations: The Content of the Brief 14
+Regulations: the Content of the Brief 14

 The Protocol Part 4: Certification by Police of Compliance 14

 The Protocol Part 5: Requests for Further Evidence 15

-Early Briefing of Counsel 15
+Early Briefing of Counsel 16

 The Charge Certificate 16

 The Purpose of the Charge Certificate 16

 The Legislative Provisions 16

+Regulations: the Charge Certificate 17

-The Protocol: Part 6 Charge Certification 17
+The Protocol: Part 6 Charge Certification.
+17

-The Magistrate Explains the Committal Process to the Accused 17
+The Accused Receives an Explanation of the Committal Process 17

-Case Conferences 19
+Case Conferences 18

-Regulations: The Case Conference 20

-The Logistics of the Case Conference 21
+Regulations: the Case Conference 18

-The Case Conference Certificate 22

-The Confidentiality of the Case Conference and the Certificate 23
+The Confidentiality of the Case Conference 20

-The Accused's Legal Representative Explains the Purpose of the Case Conference 24
+"Explaining" the Purpose of the Case Conference to the Accused 21

-Model Explanations by Legal Representatives of the Scheme 24

-Failure by the Accused to "understand" Part 3: A Question of Fitness?
-26

-Failure to Complete the Case Conference Certificate 27

-Hearing of Evidence in the Local Court 28
+Hearing of Evidence in the Local Court 24

-Formal Statements are Required if a Prosecution Witness is to give Evidence 29
+Formal Statements are Required if a Prosecution Witness is to give Evidence 26

-Section 289: Prescribed Witness Statements 30

-The Act of Committal 30
+The Act of Committal 26

+Fitness to be Tried 26

-Statutory Utilitarian Discount Caps 30
+Mandatory Sentence Discount Caps 28

-Limited Application to Commonwealth Matters and Offences of Young Persons s30
+Limited Application to Commonwealth Matters and Offences of Young Persons 28

-Regulations - a Transitional Provision 31

-Generally 31
+Generally 28

-The Amendments to the Crimes (Sentencing Procedure) Act 1999 32
+The Amendments to the Crimes (Sentencing Procedure) Act 1999 29

-A "Different Offence" 34
+A "Different Offence" 31

-A Table of Alternative Offences 35
+A Table of Alternative Offences.
+32

-Fitness to be Tried 35

-Amendment of Other Legislation 37
+Amendment of Other Legislation 32

-Children 37

-Serious Children's Indictable Offences 37

-Non-Serious Children's Indictable Offences Not Dealt With Summarily 38
+Children.
+32

-Impact on the Drug Court 39
+Impact on the Drug Court 33

-Specific Issues 39
+Specific Issues 33

 What if a matter is complex?
-39
+33

-The Brief of Evidence 39
+The Brief of Evidence 34

-The Charge Certificate 40
+The Charge Certificate 34

-The Case Conference Stage 40
+The Case Conference Stage 35

+The Committal Stage 35

 What if time is needed to obtain Defence Evidence?
-41
+35

 Can an unwilling Accused Avoid a Case Conference?
-41
+36

+Attachment A (NSW DPP/Police Protocol): Evidence Not Required in Admissibl e Form

+37

-Attachment A (Local Court Practice Note): Committal Proceedings Flow Chart 43
+Attachment B (Local Court Practice Note): Committal Proceedings Flow Chart 39

-Attachment B (Protocol, Appendix A): Evidence Not Required in Admissible Forr n44